 I always had this fear of missing out and I almost felt like every evening I had off, I always had to have planned something because it was my one evening off.

-I work more like a 9 to 5 lifestyle now - I get up and get stuff done in the day and have evenings like normal people!
+I work more of a 9-to-5 lifestyle now—I get up and get stuff done in the day and have evenings like normal people!